vitessio/website/content/en/blog/2020-11-30-how-to-deploy-django.md

 ### Step 6 - Create an admin user

-Next, create an administrative user to access the Django Admin Interface.
+Create an administrative user to access the Django Admin interface.
 ```
 $ python manage.py createsuperuser
 Username (leave blank to use 'askdba'): askdba